-- The University prohibits or limits student social events with alcohol during the first 2-3 weeks of the fall semester. - The University requires all incoming First Year students to complete an online educational tutorial - The University provides substance-free housing.
+- The University prohibits or limits student social events with alcohol during the first 2-3 weeks of the fall semester. - The University requires all incoming First-Year students to complete an online educational tutorial - The University provides substance-free housing.
 Upper-class students can elect to live in a building devoted to substance free, healthy living.
-First Year students can elect to live with a roommate who also subscribes to a substance-free lifestyle. - Through non-alcoholic programming, student organizations and student government promote healthy norms. - The Residence Life staff conducts one-on-one chats with all First Year students to openly discuss issues of alcohol use in order to promote a healthy self and environment - The University uses a points system when working with students who violate the University's alcohol policies, and all First Year students participate in a session at orientation introducing the University's alcohol policy and point system.
-The points system is designed to facilitate good decision making on the part of students surrounding issues of alcohol use.
-The points system places a higher point value on less healthy decisions, e.g., driving under the influence, and less risky behaviors tend to result.

-- Educational sanctions and Point Forgiveness Opportunities for violations of University policy can be completed with a Drug and Alcohol Counselor with approval from Student Conduct. - The University's social event policy requires that organizations, register events with alcohol.
+First Year students can elect to live with a roommate who also subscribes to a substance-free lifestyle. - Through non-alcoholic programming, student organizations and student government promote healthy norms. - Educational sanctions and Point Forgiveness Opportunities for violations of University policy can be completed with a Drug and Alcohol Counselor with approval from Student Conduct. - The University's social event policy requires that organizations, register events with alcohol.
 Organizations are required to have TIPS servers.
-In addition, the Department of Public Safety conducts pre- and post-event walkthroughs.
-Quantities of alcohol are also limited by the number of people expected to attend the event. - The University has a venue where it serves alcohol to students.
+In addition, the MUPD conducts pre- and post-event walkthroughs.
+Quantities of alcohol are also limited by the number of people expected to attend the event.

+• The University has a venue where it serves alcohol to students.
 Students are required to show that they are 21 years of age or older.
 In addition, students are limited to one drink (beer or wine) for every hour of the event.
 Events involving the University serving alcohol must be approved by a committee of student affairs administrators.
 These events are limited to Friday and Saturday nights.